lewisfish/oMCRT/README.md

 The medium has an albedo of unity and scattering coefficient of $10cm^{-1}$.

 Optix scaffolding code is based upon Ingo Wald's [Optix 7 course](https://github.com/ingowald/optix7course) in particular example's 4 and 7.
-Actual MCRT code is contained in devicePrograms.cu
+Actual MCRT code is contained in simulationPrograms.cu

+Code also contains a basic renderer for viewing the meshes.
+Renderer shows the mesh with a solid colour and wireframe.

 ## Performance